balancer/docs/docs/concepts/pools/composable-stable.md

 ## Overview

 Composable Stable Pools are designed for assets that are either expected to consistently trade at near parity, or at a known exchange rate.
-Composable Stable Pools use [Stable Math](../../concepts/math/stable-math.md) (based on StableSwap, popularized by Curve) which allows for trades of significant size before encountering substantial price impact, vastly increasing capital efficiency for like-kind and correlated-kind swaps.&#x20;
+Composable Stable Pools use [Stable Math](/reference/math/stable-math.md) (based on StableSwap, popularized by Curve) which allows for trades of significant size before encountering substantial price impact, vastly increasing capital efficiency for like-kind and correlated-kind swaps.

 ### Ideal For